 Get additional Greenhouse ATS tips

+Jobscan’s resume scanner can automatically detect which ATS the company you’re applying to uses.
+Most companies do, including 98 percent of Fortune 500 companies.
 Get more Greenhouse-specific tips by using Jobscan’s “ATS Tip” feature.
 Learn more by watching the one-minute video below:

 Read more: iCIMS ATS: What Job Seekers Need to Know